Living in UK

 There is additional stress to be faced and born now.
 There are conflicts, which may create havoc during your adjustment time.
 It is good to take the help of a friendly counselor or make some bonds with your fellow roommates to get through the situation.
 As unless it is managed properly, emotional difficulties and stress owing to personal issues can cause difficulties in your academic life.
 In addition, this is also a time when you yourself are undergoing personal changes- within yourself as well as with people around you.
 The distance between you and your closest ones would definitely change the nature of the relationship.

 As a student, you will also find that the responsibilities and workload will increase.
 You may have to juggle your academic course requirements with your part-time work.
-Thus, it would be useful to learn some time management methods to help you cope with this change in your life.
+Thus, it would be useful to learn some time management methods to help you cope with this change in your life, writing an essay by experts.

 The UK is now a very multicultural culture and society and hence it would be appropriate to get a background on the kinds of people you would be interacting with there.
 So, it is not that difficult if you do your homework in advance before getting started with.